 The NSW Opioid Treatment Program (OTP) seeks to reduce the social, economic and health harms associated with opioid use.
 The OTP delivers pharmacotherapy and associated services to opioid dependent patients in NSW.

 To enrol a patient on the NSW OTP, authorisation from the NSW Ministry of Health is required.

 Refer to NSW clinical guidelines: Treatment of opioid dependence for further information.

 Information is also available on depot buprenorphine.

-The forms are formatted in the State Health Record Form template.
-Previous OTP forms (dated 05/18) may also be submitted.
+The above forms are formatted in the State Health Record Form template.

 Interstate prescribers who wish to temporarily transfer a patient to the NSW OTP are required to complete and submit an Application for Temporary Interstate Transfer to NSW Opioid Treatment Program.

 For information about permanently transferring an OTP patient to NSW or temporarily transferring a NSW OTP patient to another State/Territory refer to NSW Opioid Treatment Program.

 Medical and nurse practitioners must successfully complete the Fundamentals of Training and Opioid Treatment Accreditation Course (OTAC) to become an accredited OTP prescriber in NSW.